-To say that moms have a lot on their plate is an understatement—from dealing with quarantines to seeking childcare within an overworked and under supported workforce.
+To say that moms have a lot on their plate is an understatement (seeking childcare within an overworked and under-supported workforce).
 Even as a political strategist myself, my mom duties have dominated recently and pushed upcoming local elections to the back of my mind.
 But, we know that many of the struggles moms are going through can be alleviated through good policy created by our elected officials at the federal, state, and local levels.

-In 2020, it was reported that suburban women would decide the election, and with critical elections happening in your own neighborhood, it's more important than ever that we make our voices heard.
+In 2020, it was reported that suburban women would decide the election.
+But, according to “I am a voter,” the voter turnout rate for the last midterm election was 53%.
+With critical elections happening in your own neighborhood, it’s more important than ever that we make our voices heard.

-That's why I've put together a guide for how to vote for even the busiest of moms.
+That’s why I’ve put together a 4-step guide to voting for even the busiest of moms

-- Talk to the candidates.
 Candidates are in full campaign mode right now, which means talking to people like you are in their top priorities.
 If the local office is open for visitors, go meet your candidate in person—and take the kids.
-If they're closed due to COVID concerns, you can still pick up the phone and call.
+If they’re closed, you can still pick up the phone and call.
 Let them know what issues matter most to you.
 Are you passionate about paid leave?
 Do you want to see changes in your local school system?
 Share your personal stories, which are incredibly powerful when engaging 1:1 with local representatives.